shabbychef/pawodi/README.md

-minimum-viable-parenting
+parenting without dignity
 ========================

-a blog for nerd dads
+a blog for parents, published via pelican, updated slowly. submit PR if you really care.